pysmo/aimbat/docs/source/installation.rst

    $ conda install scipy numpy matplotlib pyqtgraph pyyaml pyproj

-.. note:: If you are using a package manager on Linux, or something like brew or macports on OSX, you may also want to install these dependencies (if available) via those mechanisms.
+.. note:: Similarly, if you are using a package manager on Linux, or something like brew or macports on OSX, you may want to install these dependencies (if available) via those mechanisms instead of ``pip``.

 Installing AIMBAT with pip